nodkz/migrating-from-mongoid-4-to-5/README.md

 Collection = SomeExistingModel.collection.client[:artists]
 ```

-## Disclamer
+## Disclaimer
 All the changes are made at your own risk.

 This is not a complete list of all changes.
-If you found some additional changes, please make a pull request or open an issue with your solution.
+If you want add some additional information, please make a pull request or open an issue.

+Community will be very happy if get clearly instruction for migration.
 Thank you.